GesChen/imgfx/tied/readme.md

  draws a bezier curve defined by points `(x1, y1)`, `(x2, y2)`, `(x3, y3)`, `(x4, y4)` with the quality controlled by `samples`
  - `convolute(kernel)`
  applies a custom kernel to the image through image convolution.
 Works with square kernels of odd widths and heights (3x3, 5x5, ...)

+### variables
+ - getting `dim()`
+ returns the dimensions of the image as `[x, y]`, access each dimension separately by following dim with `[0]` for x and `[1]` for y
+ - getting `time`
+ returns the total seconds since the program started
+ - setting `live`
+ sets whether or not the program should keep updating after drawing watch out for saving in live, this can create lots of files very fast
+ TODO: print doesn't seem to quite work when live

  [^1]: credit for the font descriptions goes to www.codeyarns.com/tech/2015-03-11-fonts-in-opencv.html